ripSquid/styrdokument/stadgar/eng/stadgar.md

 ### §1.1 Name

-§1.1.1 The chapter's name is Sektionen för Informations- och Nanoteknik (en.
-The Chapter for Information- and Nanotechnology)
+§1.1.1 The chapter's name is Sektionen för Informationsteknik (en.
+The Chapter for Information Technology)

-### §1.2 Colour
+### §1.2 Color

-§1.2.1 The chapter's chapter colour is kiselblå (silicon blue),
+§1.2.1 The chapter's chapter color is Laser Violet,
-RGB HEX-kod `#44687d`,
-NCS: `S 6020-R90B`,
-CMYK: `78, 51, 37, 13`,
-PMS: `5405C`,
-Lab: `42, -9, -16`.
+HEX: `#CC99FF`

-### §1.3 Pupose
+### §1.3 Purpose

 §1.3.1 The purpose of the chapter is to promote studies, student life, and other related interests of the students at KTH Kista.

 ### §1.4 Composition

-§1.4.1 The chapter consists of its regular members, supporting members, and honorary members.
+§1.4.1 The chapter consists of its regular members, supporting members, and honorarymembers.
 To be considered a member one must pay the proper fees.

 ### §1.5 Operational year